-This page describes how users can consume GPUs across different Kubernetes versions and the current limitations.
+This page describes how users can consume GPUs, and outlines some of the limitations in the implementation.

 You can consume these GPUs from your containers by requesting